Best Software

 • Enterprise-grade compliance and governance controls

-• GPT-5 integration enhances reasoning on complex document synthesis
+• GPT-5 integration for reasoning on complex document synthesis

 Limitations:

-• Rebranding from ContractPodAi to Leah creates confusion in the market
+• The ContractPodAi to Leah naming change means you may encounter both names in the market

-• Not designed for the quick, ad-hoc custom drafting that smaller teams need
+• Built around enterprise-scale programmes rather than the quick, ad-hoc custom drafting smaller teams need

 In practice: Leah is built for enterprise legal operations at scale.
 If your organization processes thousands of contracts per year across multiple departments and needs AI that can learn from your existing portfolio to draft new agreements, the agentic approach is powerful.
 For a 10-person team that needs to draft a custom agreement this afternoon, other tools on this list are faster to value.